 No matter how hard I looked for a comprehensive packing list that I could adapt before going abroad, the only one I seemed to find was HerCampus, which was fine, but it really took some adapting for me to get the list that I have today.

 In case this page looks different to you, I actually updated it to include insight from after my trip.
 The first thing I did was upload and clean up my final, detailed packing list.
 I’ve gotten a lot of questions about specifically what I brought to Seoul with me, so here’s an easy, central place for that.
 See detailed packing list here!
-Without further ado, let me give you my top tips on packing for study abroad in Korea!
+(Please be aware that this list may have affiliate links which give me a small commission at no cost to you) Without further ado, let me give you my top tips on packing for study abroad in Korea!

 Keep important stuff in your personal item or carry-on